A Bill to amend the Matrimonial Causes Act 1962 was unanimously passed in Parliament during the meeting of 15 July 2019.

 A further key aim of the law with help from these family law solicitors in chester, is to protect those spouses who have been the victims of domestic abuse by not forcing them to wait for a 2 or 3 year period after separation before they may bring their marriage to an end.
 Further, victims of spousal abuse will no longer have to confront their abusers in court by having to give evidence against them.

-One of the main changes is to remove the requirement for allegations against a spouse including of adultery, unreasonable behaviour, or desertion to support the sole ground for divorce of ‘irretrievable breakdown of the marriage’.
+One of the main changes suggested by child custody attorneys from Pacific Northwest Family Law is to remove the requirement for allegations against a spouse including of adultery, unreasonable behaviour, or desertion to support the sole ground for divorce of ‘irretrievable breakdown of the marriage’.

 The Act also provides for financial relief proceedings to be brought in certain circumstances following an overseas divorce.